creatonik123/nik-blog/README.md

-# Helpshift Dev Docs
+# Nikshift Dev Docs

-Welcome to the repository for the Helpshift Developer Documentation!
+Welcome to the repository for the Nikshift Developer Documentation!

 ## Found a problem?